Susanne Schattenberg

-Susanne Schattenberg (born 24 June 1969) is a German historian.
+Susanne Schattenberg (born 24 June 1969, in Hamburg) is a German historian.

-Biography

-Susanne Schattenberg was born on 24 June 1969 in Hamburg.

-From 1988 to 1995, she studied history, Slavic studies, and psychology in Hamburg, Leningrad, and Constance, obtaining an MA in Slavic studies in 1995.
-Schattenberg defended a PhD thesis in 1999 at European University Viadrina under the supervision of Karl Schlögel.
+Schattenberg received a Master of Arts in Slavic studies in 1995.
+She defended a PhD thesis in 1999 at European University Viadrina under the supervision of Karl Schlögel.

 In 2006, she was habilitated at Humboldt University of Berlin and two years later became a professor for Contemporary History and Culture of Eastern Europe at the University of Bremen.
 Since 2023, Schattenberg has served as a member of the editorial board of the historical journal, The Russian Review.